Community Infrastructure Levy (CIL)

 What is the Community Infrastructure Levy?

-The Community Infrastructure Levy (CIL) is a levy that local authorities in England and Wales can prepare and, if adopted, charge developers for new developments in their area.
+The Community Infrastructure Levy (CIL) is a levy that local authorities in England and Wales can prepare and, if adopted, charge developers for specified new developments in their area.
 Charges are set by the local authority and are based on the size and type of new development, charges must be justified by a robust evidence base.
 Money raised from the CIL can be used to fund infrastructure required in the area where there is an identified need.

 The need for CIL will depend on the level of development required in the District.
 This is being addressed in the Emerging Chiltern and South Bucks Local Plan (2014-2036).

-Community Infrastructure Levy - Latest Position
+Community Infrastructure Levy - Background

-Work on developing CIL in Chiltern and South Bucks was temporarily put on hold following the publication of the Governments Housing White Paper.
-Following further information regarding potential changes to the CIL regime outlines in the Autumn Budget, work on preparing CIL charging schedules for Chiltern and South Bucks has now re-started.
+Work on developing CIL in Chiltern and South Bucks was temporarily put on hold following the publication of the Governments 2017 Housing White Paper.
+Following further information regarding potential changes to the CIL regime outlined in the Autumn 2017 Budget, work on preparing CIL charging schedules for Chiltern and South Bucks has now re-started.
 In February 2018, both Councils approved a revised CIL LDS setting out the key stages in the timetable for producing CIL charging schedules.
 Further information can be found on our Local Development Scheme (LDS) page.

 On 19th December 2016 the Joint Cabinet for Chiltern and South Bucks District Councils agreed to: